Updated: July 9, 2020

-With the arrival of summer, it is important to focus on heat stress and the risks it poses.
-Heat stress is an issue that affects us both in the workplace and at home.
-It occurs when the body begins to lose the ability to cool itself, and can develop into much more complicated medical issues if untreated.
+When the temperatures rise, illnesses such as heat stress can become an issue that affects us both in the workplace and at home.
+Heat stress occurs when the body begins to lose the ability to cool itself, and can develop into much more complicated medical issues if untreated.

 Heat Cramps are muscle pains usually caused by physical labor in a hot work environment.
 Heat cramps are caused by the loss of body salts and fluid during sweating.
 To avoid further heat stress illnesses, have the person replace fluids lost during sweating by drinking water and/or carbohydrate-electrolyte replacement liquids.